News & Events

 Berklee College of Music piano performances are back!
 Lunchtimes during the week 12-2, and Thursday evening jazz performances at 5 pm.

 April to September

-Only a year after the Swan Boats began, Paget died at the age of forty-two, leaving his wife, Julia, and four children.
+Only a year after the Swan Boats began, Paget died at the age of 42, leaving his wife, Julia, and four children.
 The young widow assumed full management of the new enterprise, persevering despite the prejudice against women business owners.
 Her descendants, the fourth generation of Pagets, still operate the Swan Boats, continuing a cherished tradition.

 Seven days a week, from early April to late September, the Swan Boats glide in a serpentine course around the lagoon.
 The fifteen-minute ride, at about two miles an hour, goes around the rocky island made famous in Make Way for Ducklings, under the bridge, and back to dry land.
 Many famous people have made the quaint voyage, including child actress Shirley Temple, singer Judy Collins, and U.S. presidents Calvin Coolidge and John Kennedy.

 For schedules, fares, and more information, check out the Swan Boats website: www.swanboats.com.